 Here’s a brief round-up of all the Disney-Pixar fun and interviews with the Cars 3 cast before the June 10th premiere!

-Cars 3 comes out in the middle of a weekend whirlwind of press junkets, pre-screenings and the premiere in Anaheim, with an after-party of epic proportion held aptly in the Radiator Springs attraction at Disney’s California Adventure.
+We got to see Cars 3 in the middle of a weekend whirlwind of press junkets, pre-screenings and the premiere in Anaheim, with an after-party of epic proportion held aptly in the Radiator Springs attraction at Disney’s California Adventure.
 I spent the weekend in Anaheim and to say I had a good time would be the understatement of the year.
 We saw the movie on Friday night, at the AMC Theater in Downtown Disney, then headed to the press junket bright and early on Saturday morning.
 If you’ve got to be immersed in “work,” it doesn’t get anymore fun than this.

 In attendance at the junket were: